billthefarmer/cadec/README.md

 as a ding dong and to determine the presence of a dot matrix printer for printing logs, this functionality won't work and is not used.

+The system is built using MSYS2 using the Makefile provided.

 This repository does not contain the original database as this was an accurate copy of part of the network as it existed.